Frequently Asked Questions (FAQs) About the Arthritis Council

 - Create and nurture personal connections with other state arthritis program personnel in the area of arthritis and other chronic diseases

-How Does the Arthritis Council Connect with the CDC Arthritis Program and the Arthritis Foundation?
+How Does the Arthritis Council Connect with the CDC Arthritis Program?

 The Arthritis Council communicates regularly with the CDC Arthritis Program by holding quarterly conference calls between a core group of CDC staff and the council’s Executive Committee.
 Prior to the call, we solicit comments and questions from the general membership to add to the quarterly agenda.
-Both the CDC Arthritis Program and the Arthritis Foundation regularly provide updates for the council’s general member calls.
+The CDC Arthritis Program regularly provide updates for the council’s general member calls.

 How can I Get Involved with the Arthritis Council?